Ecommerce Return Policy

 In another study, published in the Journal of Marketing Research, showed that when customers believe a product has a lower level of risk, they’re more likely to make a purchase.
 Not only that, but customers may be willing to spend more if your return policy lowers the consequence for a “bad” decision.

-Your returns policy is a very company-centric decision.
-A 100% returns policy may help you sell your high-ticket items.
+Your return policy is a very company-centric decision.
+A 100% return policy may help you sell your high-ticket items.
 A 100% guarantee on low-ticket items may cost you more than the item’s worth in restocking and shipping fees.

 What about pushing the restocking fee and shipping back onto the customer?
 That would make them less likely to send a product back, wouldn’t it?
 Well, that’s true.
 However, it also makes it less likely that they will purchase from you again in the future.